sarbagyakafle/sarbagyakafle.github.io/wordplay.md

 layout: page
 title: WORDPLAY
 ---

+**Tihar**
+_crow_
+𓅃
+are you
+a mere scavenger?
+a messanger of the
+omnious,
+auspicious,or
+ambiguous?
+a cleverness on wings?
+a mythical Bhusundi?
+or a creative inspiration?

 [**Morning run**](https://sarbagya.substack.com/p/morning-run)  <br>
 Taps of acorns woke me up early morning— <br>
 My fleeting feet on the crunchy leaves <br>